SofPan/lovely-earthquake/project-journal/journal.md

 So I am getting the wrong database entirely, somehow.
 I am getting the DB for project Silvia when I should be getting table name "meditation".
 My environment variable is declared correctly, so why is this happening?

 It's actually pulling in from my default user database.
 For now I am hardcoding in the meditation table to get the queries working, and I will circle back later today to understand/fix this issue.
 PG pool is pulling in all my other environment variables correctly so I don't know why this database name would not work.
 I will find out though!

+Finished up the basics for the routes, with DB queries.
+I need to implement password hashing but I want to work on that alongside any frontend forms relating to login/registration.
+I may need to rework some of the queries later as well.